President Biden addresses US jobs report as unemployment rate falls to 5.8%

 “We need to make those investments today so we can continue to succeed tomorrow.
 We have a chance to seize on the economic momentum to build back better,” Biden said.

+“We’re being told that workers are not seeking unemployment because they want to sit at home and eat bonbons for less than the minimum wage,” said Florida AFL-CIO Legislative Policy Director Rich Templin.

-Many large chains, including Amazon, Walmart, Costco, and Chipotle, have raised starting pay to better attract applicants.
+Meanwhile, many large chains, including Amazon, Walmart, Costco, and Chipotle, have raised starting pay to better attract applicants.
 Yet so far, those efforts aren’t bearing much fruit.
 The number of people working or looking for work last month slipped slightly in May after three months of gains.

 The economy expanded last quarter at a robust 6.4% annual rate, and economists envision growth in the current quarter reaching a quickening pace of 9% or more.
 All that growth, driven by higher spending, has raised inflation fears.
 But for now, it has mainly propelled demand for labor.